jiangwei221/obj2pcd/README.md

 Simple point cloud sampler for obj files.
 ### Introduction

-**obj2pcd** is a simple c++ program to sample a obj mesh(with vertex and vertex normal) to its point cloud representation.
+**obj2pcd** is a simple c++ program to sample a obj mesh to its point cloud representation.

 It depends on GLM and PCL libraries.
 GML is provided in this repo, but you need to install PCL on your own.
 For Mac user, you can use `brew install pcl` to get the library.

-Some converter on the web directly convert the mesh vertex into a point cloud.
+Some converter on the web directly convert the mesh vertices into a point cloud.
 It works for fine meshes, but not good for coarse meshes.

 In this implementation, we sample the point cloud on the surface of a triangle, not the 3 vertices.